tplinderoth/Copenhagen-Popgen-Course/ngs_intro_exercises/README.md

 <img src="https://github.com/tplinderoth/Copenhagen-Popgen-Course/blob/main/images/calliptera.png" width="50%">

 The goal of today is to learn how to prepare raw NGS data for downstream analyses.
-Specifically, you will:
+Specifically, you will
 * Become familiar with FASTQ format
 * Learn how to assess and control for data quality
 * Map sequencing reads to a reference sequence